 Simplify Process Integration.
 A wide range of procedure manuals for the entire company, all from a single source, saves time integrating the procedures you need.

 Speed Policy Development.
 Standard usability formats, process design methodology and numerous examples for every department reduces employee confusion and improves usability speeding up policy development by less experienced personnel.
 The result: your procedures project is done faster.

 Ease Document Editing.
 Common MS-Word features provide faster editing, easier changes and simpler document updates to such things as the table of contents compared to RTF, PDF or hard copy formats.

 Get Answers to Procedure Questions.
 Companies can be prepared with answers to policy and procedures questions.
 You can use the table-of-contents, or keyword index feature to get fast searchable answers to your process questions.

 Plan on how to roll out your process with the employees and how you will sustain the process long after the project ends.
 Think about periodic training, process audits, and process management review.

 For example, if you’re working on an accounts receivable process, be sure to include a management method for how you are going sustain your receivables clerks consistently following the process.

 Do you have a plan for training new clerks hired into the process?
 Plan on the whole life-cycle of the process and what will be needed to keep the process going.

 The Top Ten Core Business Policies and Procedures can be found in the Bizmanualz CEO Company Policies Procedures Manuals bundle.
 How quickly could you get a handle on your business problems using policies and procedures?
-Try sample policies and procedures in your business today.
+Try free policies and procedures in your business today.